fimdomeio/CaravelCms/README.md

 1. `git clone https://github.com/fimdomeio/CaravelCms.git`
 2. `vagrant up`
-3. `vagrant ssh -c seed`
-4. `vagrant ssh -c build`
+4. `vagrant ssh -c "composer init"`
+5. 'vagrant ssh'

+Once you're there you'll have onscreen info on what to do next

 Running
 ---------------------
 It's already running.
-Normal server is running on port 80. funky BrowserSync (live reload on streroids) is running on port 3000.
+Normal server is running on port 80.

 Next time you need to run it its just `vagrant up` and `vagrant ssh -c build`